imtiazazad/tools-client-side/README.md

 1. Used routes to avoid loading on page change
 2. Private route after login for checkout
 3. Used react firebase hook for sign in, sign up, social, forgot password, error, loading.
-4. Toast for error handling
+4. Private route for purchase
 5. Once logged in, the sign out button appear.

 # Getting Started with Create React App